So, you want to ride in Europe?

 One of the dreams of most North American Riders is to ride in Europe.
 When thinking about traveling in Europe, it's easy to become inundated and ultimately paralyzed about making a trip.
 What's the cost?
 What are the best locations?
 How to do it?
 These and much more are among the most common queries regularly received.

 Here is what you need to know.

 Arguably, a motorcycle is simply the best way to travel around Europe.
-You can go everywhere, park the bike nearly anywhere, and the cost of fuel makes it very economical.
-Besides, motorcycling will open opportunities to make friends, discover lesser-known roads and see the ‘real’ Europe outside of the tourist centers.
+You can go everywhere, park the bike nearly anywhere, and the high cost of fuel makes it very economical.
+Besides, motorcycling will open opportunities to make friends, discover lesser-known roads, and see the ‘real’ Europe, outside of the tourist centers.

 There are four ways one can go about doing some motorcycling in Europe.
 Curiously, it’s similar for Europeans who want to rent or use a bike in the US.
 Riders coming to the US have the option of buying a motorcycle here and selling it when finished.
-In the EU, this is not really an option.
+In the EU, this is not an option anymore.

 1) Organized Motorcycle Tour